tarsil/saffier/docs/models.md

 The normal ORM lifecycle stays the same.
 Querysets, relations, save/load, and `model_dump()` are still owned by Saffier.

+Built-in engine adapters currently include `pydantic` and `msgspec`.

-See [Model Engines](./engines.md) for the full design and usage guide.
+See [Model Engines](./engines.md) for the full design, examples, custom-engine guide, guarantees, and migration notes.

 Saffier models are a bit opinionated when it comes to `ID` and this is to maintain consistency within the SQL tables with field names and lookups.